Sonnet 20: Analysis

 This idea of nature is also reflected in Philip C. Kolin's analysis of the last part of the poem as well.
-Kolin's observation of Shakespeare's discussion of the man being for "women's pleasure" does not lend itself to this idea of bisexuality or gender-bending at all.
-Kolin is saying that nature made him for "women's pleasure" and that is what is "natural".
 Kolin goes on to say that the phrase "to my purpose nothing" also reflects this natural aspect of being created for women's pleasure.
 In this, however, he takes no account of Shakespeare's common pun of "nothing" ("O") to mean vagina.
 Whereas Stackhouse would argue the poem is almost gender neutral, Kolin would argue that the poem is "playful" and "sexually (dualistic)".

+Martin B. Friedman, of California State College, Hayward, holds an entirely different view.
+Friedman believes Sonnet 20 is written by a masculine heterosexual figure involved in a heteronormative friendship, and that the various puns and language used historically related to sports present during Shakespeare's time.
+For example, he argues, “the terms ‘Master’ and ‘Mistress’[of line 2], used interchangeably to refer, as here, to something which is an object of passionate interest of a center of attention, come from the game of bowls.”
+He continues to build connections between several phrases and, what he believes to be, references to terms used in gambling, more specifically in the game of bowls, which involves the rolling of a dice.
+Friedman claims, “And the imagery recurs in line 5: ‘An eye more bright then theirs, lesse false in rowling.’”
+However, Cathy Shrank contends that Friedman's article was one among many attempts "to ‘save’ Shakespeare from the apparent ‘shame’ of homoeroticism".
+Robert Matz also notes that John Benson's Poems positions Sonnet 20 in a way to imply a platonic friendship, further contending that Benson often arranged poems and assigned titles that did not exist in order to infer the subject of many of the poems had been women.

 In other media

 On his eighth studio album, Rufus Wainwright set Sonnet 20 to music on Take All My Loves: 9 Shakespeare Sonnets.
-And originally on his album "All days are Nights: Songs for Lulu."
-Where he also sets Sonnets 10 and 43.
+And originally on his album "All days are Nights: Songs for Lulu," he also sets Sonnets 10 and 43.